PayPal-vs.-Stripe-vs.-Authorize.Net

 Authorize.Net—The Most Affordable Recurring Payment Services Provider

-Authorize.net is also one of the most popular and widely-used payment gateway that facilitates merchants across the regions to receive recurring payments directly into their accounts.
+Amongst the most widely used payment gateways is Authorize.Net, which facilitates merchants around the globe to receive recurring payments directly into their accounts.

-Authorize.Net is trusted by hundreds of thousands of merchants from across the world.
-Each year, Authorize.Net processes above a billion transactions comprised of a hundred and a half-billion-dollar payments.
-It specifically is used to enable merchants to receive online recurring payments set up through the bank accounts.
+Authorize.Net, part of Visa, is trusted by hundreds of thousands of merchants globally.
+Each year, Authorize.Net processes over $149 billion worth of transactions.
+It is specifically used to enable merchants to receive online recurring payments set up through their bank accounts.

 Authorize.Net works with almost every merchant account and payment processor.
-For merchants having a payment infrastructure in place and are looking for a payment gateway that can accept online payments, Authorize.Net is quite an option.
+For merchants who have a payment infrastructure in place and are looking for a payment gateway that can accept online payments, Authorize.Net is a well-suited option.

 Authorize.Net Advantages